WebAssembly/gc/proposals/gc/wob/README.md

 Notes:

 * Generics can only be instantiated with _boxed_ types, which excludes the primitive data types `Bool`, `Byte`, `Int`, and `Float`.
 These can be converted to boxed types via `Bool$`, `Int$`, etc. There is no autoboxing.

+* Readonly arrays are a supertype of regular arrays, and only they allow covariant subtyping on the element type.

 ### Expressions